WesleyT/mystic-hearth/apothecary/index.md

 ## 🛍️ Where to Find Us

-You can visit our booth at local markets throughout the Hill Country.
+_Upcoming markets_

+**Nov 15 · Johnson Ranch Market Day**
+📍 31020 Clover Pass, Bulverde, TX 78163

 ---

 ## 🔥 A Final Note

-The Mystic Hearth Apothecary is our family’s love made tangible —
-a space where nature, story, and craft meet in the warmth of shared light and shared food.
+The Mystic Hearth Apothecary is our family’s love made tangible, a space where nature, story, and craft meet in the warmth of shared light and shared food.

-> Every candle lit, every loaf baked, every plant potted —
+>Every candle lit, every loaf baked, every plant potted
-> is a reminder that care is a kind of magic.
+>is a reminder that care itself is a kind of magic.
 ---

 *More items and photos coming soon as our shelves and ovens fill for the next market season.*